Xudong-Huang/may/README.md

 There is a detailed [doc][caveat] that describes May's main restrictions.

 There are four things you should avoid when writing coroutines:
-* Don't call thread blocking APIs.
+* Don't call thread blocking API.
 It will hurt the performance.

 * Carefully use Thread Local Storage.